kurt-krueckeberg/language-translation-dictionary-lookup/docs/internals.md

 ## Overview

-PHP REST client classes and interfaces for several REST translation and dictionary services APIs.
+PHP REST client classes and interfaces for several REST language translation and dictionary services APIs.
 The base class for all these classes is:

 -  `RestBase`